 “He came back full of confidence in what he had accomplished, totally lit up about being in nature and everything he saw.
 He was proud of himself.” –Parent Testimonial

-This 8-day backpacking and climbing course is your chance to take the ultimate challenge backpacking through the Appalachian Mountains in Michaux State Forest, climbing some of the oldest mountains in the world.
-Through picturesque mountains and forests, take on new and exciting challenges as you become part of a crew; trusting, communicating, motivating and supporting one another as you test personal limits, practice leadership and teamwork, build confidence and compassion, and meet personal and group goals.
-Take in the breathtaking views from atop the mountain during the day and the star-dotted skies in the night — as only those who climb get to see.
+This eight-day backpacking and climbing course is your chance to take on the ultimate challenge, as you travel through the Appalachian Mountains in Michaux State Forest and climb some of the oldest mountains in the world.
+Through picturesque mountains and forests, learn what it means to be part of a crew - trusting, communicating, motivating and supporting one another as you test personal limits, practice leadership and teamwork, build confidence and compassion, and meet personal and group goals.
+Take in the breathtaking views from atop the mountain by day and gaze at star-dotted skies by night, as only those who climb get to see.

 Are you ready to take a journey that will change your life?
 You won’t look at day-to-day drama the same way after you’ve conquered a high mountain ridge, made a boat obey your command in windswept waves or slept under the stars watching bats swoop overhead.
 Joining an Outward Bound expedition changes you.
 Your crew, your Instructor, your route and your adventures will have a profound and lasting impact on you as you rise to meet exhilarating natural challenges in some of the country’s wildest places.